samderegt/PIPPIN-NACO/docs/source/usage.rst

 Separating observation-types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-First, PIPPIN separates the raw SCIENCE data into different observation types with information from the headers.
+First, PIPPIN separates the raw SCIENCE data into different observation types using information from the headers.
 Observations are categorised by:

 - HWP/rotator-usage
-- Wollaston-usage (`Wollaston_00`, `Wollaston_45`, `wiregrid`)
+- Wollaston/wiregrid-usage (`Wollaston_00`, `Wollaston_45`, `wiregrid`)
 - Detector (e.g. `S13`, `S27`, `L27`)
-- Window shape
+- Window-shape
 - Exposure time
 - Filter
 - Observing block ID (if ``split_observing_blocks = True``; :ref:`config-file <Configuration file>`).

 The results of the data reduction are stored in sub-directories of the generated :file:`pipeline_output/` directory.
 A log-file ``log.txt`` is created, storing information on the used reduction methods.

 The pipeline continues by DARK-subtracting and FLAT-normalising the observations.
-The bad pixels are replaced by the median of the surrounding box of 5x5 pixels, excluding any other bad pixels.
+The bad pixels are replaced by the median of a surrounding box of 5x5 pixels, excluding any other bad pixels.

 Beam-centre fitting
 ^^^^^^^^^^^^^^^^^^^